Where is the conversation? - Planeta.com

 Observations

 Where is the conversation?
 Everywhere.
+Or simpler, online and offline.

 ‘Conversation’ has emerged as one of the fave buzzwords on the social web.
 Journalism outlets more than ever are encouraging readers/listeners/viewers to ‘have your say.’
 User-generated content is cheaper than reporters.
 Do we have a say?